 How do I apply?

-Please send a completed major pre application advice request form together with any relevant supporting information and the correct fee to the address on this page.
+Please complete the major pre application advice request form, attach any relevant supporting information and send it to the address on this page.

 What information do I need to submit?